Singapore PR for Indians: Eligibility & Procedure Explained

 • All male citizens and PRs must enroll for national duty at the age of 16 and a half years and serve for two years as full-time national servicemen after turning 18 years old.

 • The CPF is a mandatory contribution fund for all working Singapore residents and PRs, and it is a comprehensive social security savings plan.
-It addresses residents’ and PRs’ essential needs during retirements, such as healthcare, homeownership, family protection, and wealth upgrades.
+It addresses residents’ and PRs’ essential needs during retirement, such as healthcare, homeownership, family protection, and wealth upgrades.

 • Only once the PR or citizenship of Singapore is revoked can CPF funds be withdrawn in full.